tyleryouk/00os-origin/1000xbrain/system/major-changes/processes/initiate-cycle-process.md

-# Process: Initiate Explicit Change Cycle
+# Process: Initiate Cycle

-# Defines the steps for initiating a new explicit change cycle in the major-changes workflow.
+# Defines the steps for initiating a new major-changes cycle.

-## Goal: Initialize a new cycle for implementing explicit changes requested by Tyler Youk.
+## Goal: Initialize a new cycle for implementing system-wide changes across all 1000xsystems.

 ## Steps: